lusullis/isci-github/docs/aphids-CO2.md

 # Works Cited

-CO2 Science, 2021.
-Effects of Elevated CO2 on the Development and Fecundity of an Aphid Pest. [online] CO2 Science.
+CO2 Science, 2021. *Effects of Elevated CO2 on the Development and Fecundity of an Aphid Pest*. [online] CO2 Science.
 Available at: <http://www.co2science.org/articles/V24/feb/a3.php>.

 Carreras Navarro, E., Lam, S.K. and Trębicki, P., 2020.
-Elevated Carbon Dioxide and Nitrogen Impact Wheat and Its Aphid Pest.
-Frontiers in Plant Science, [online] 11.
+Elevated Carbon Dioxide and Nitrogen Impact Wheat and Its Aphid Pest. *Frontiers in Plant Science*, [online] 11.
 Available at: <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7736075/> [Accessed 14 Feb.
 2021].

 Cho, R., 2018.
-How Climate Change Will Alter Our Food.
-State of the Planet.
+How Climate Change Will Alter Our Food. *State of the Planet*.
 Available at: <https://blogs.ei.columbia.edu/2018/07/25/climate-change-food-agriculture/> [Accessed 14 Feb.
 2021].

-Government of Canada, 2012.
-Climate scenarios for agriculture. [educational material] Available at: <https://www.agr.gc.ca/eng/agriculture-and-the-environment/agricultural-practices/climate-change-and-agriculture/climate-scenarios-for-agriculture/?id=1329321981630> [Accessed 14 Feb.
-2021].
+Sun, Y. and Ge, F., 2011.
+How do aphids respond to elevated CO2? *Journal of Asia-Pacific Entomology*, 14(2), pp.217–220.

 Thompson, L.G., 2010.
-Climate Change: The Evidence and Our Options.
-The Behavior Analyst, 33(2), pp.153–170.
+Climate Change: The Evidence and Our Options. *The Behavior Analyst*, 33(2), pp.153–170.

 Tigchelaar, M., Battisti, D.S., Naylor, R.L. and Ray, D.K., 2018.
-Future warming increases probability of globally synchronized maize production shocks.
-Proceedings of the National Academy of Sciences, 115(26), pp.6644–6649.
+Future warming increases probability of globally synchronized maize production shocks. *Proceedings of the National Academy of Sciences*, 115(26), pp.6644–6649.